-Miners Run Falls features numerous cascades and drops in the McIntyre Wild Area within the Loyalsock State Forest in the Endless Mountains region of Pennsylvania.
+Miners Run Falls features numerous cascades and drops in the McIntyre Wild Area within the Loyalsock State Forest in Pennsylvania.

 The predecessor state forests were formed in response to the depletion of forests and the degradation of land in the state.
 Conservationists feared that without proper management, the woods would not regrow.
 Lumber and iron companies had harvested the old-growth forests on a massive scale, leaving behind rotting stumps and sash that was ready fuel that needed just a spark from a passing steam locomotive to become an inferno.
 Additionally, tanneries took advantage of the availability of oak and other bark in tanning animal hides into leather, which led to tannic acid pollution, while other companies extracted coal that led to acid mine drainage that fouled streams.

 Improvements to the area did not begin in earnest until the establishment of several Civilian Conservation Corps (CCC) camps in 1933.
 The CCC constructed trails, roadways, and bridges throughout the protected lands, many of which are still in use today.

 The Loyalsock State Forest includes the McIntyre Wild Area, which is named after the old 19th-century mining town of McIntyre.
 There are at least seven prominent waterfalls and cascades along Miners Run in the McIntyre Wild Area within the state forest.
 Six of the waterfalls are located upstream from Rock Run Road while another waterfall is located downstream.